citypay/citypay-paylink-magento/readme.md

 CityPay Paylink Magento 2 Payment Module is a secure payment method in your Magento2 webshop.
 Integrating CityPay Paylink with Magento 2 is fast and easy.

-To make payments in your Magento 2 webshop, download the CityPay Paylink Magento 2 module here and you will be able to offer a vast variety of most frequently used national and international online payment methods and solutions for worldwide internet commerce.
+To make payments in your Magento 2 webshop, download the CityPay Paylink Magento 2 module here, and you will be able to offer a vast variety of most frequently used national and international online payment methods and solutions for worldwide internet commerce.

 ## Installing CityPay Paylink Payment Module

-1. Change to directory where magento is installed (i.e cd /var/www/html/)
+1. Change to directory where magento is installed (i.e. cd /var/www/html/)
-1. Run `composer require citypay/magento-paylink`
+2. Run `composer require citypay/magento-paylink`
-1. Ensure that the plugin is enabled (i.e using Magento CLI -> magento module:enable CityPay_Paylink)
+3. Ensure that the plugin is enabled (i.e. using Magento CLI -> magento module:enable CityPay_Paylink)

 ## User Documentation